 Bone Grafting for Dental Implants in Michigan

-If there is not enough jawbone to secure an implant post, your dentist may require a bone graft.
+If you have too little jawbone to secure an implant post, your dentist may recommend a bone graft.

-Dental bone grafting is a process where the dentist builds up the bone in an empty socket using a composite material.
+Dental bone grafting is a process in which the dentist builds up the bone in an empty socket.

-If your tooth has been missing a long time, you lost a tooth due to tooth or gum disease, or you experienced a dental trauma, it can be the case where there is not enough bone to perform a socket graft and your dentist may require a “block bone graft.”
-A block bone graft uses your existing bone, typically from the back of your jaw where your third molars or wisdom teeth would be.
-If that bone is not available, the next bone to be considered is your chin bone.
+If your tooth has been missing a long time, if you lost a tooth due to disease or if you experienced a dental trauma, there may not be enough bone to perform a socket graft and your dentist may require a block bone graft.
+A block bone graft uses existing bone, typically from the back of your jaw where your third molars or wisdom teeth would be, or in some cases, bone from your chin.

-In either case, the dental specialists at Southfield Family Dental Center can perform a bone graft in their local dental office.
+In any case, the dental specialists at Southfield Family Dental Center can perform a bone graft in our local dental office.

 Sinus Lift or Sinus Augmentation Surgery

-A sinus lift is done when there is not enough bone in the upper jaw, or the sinuses are too close to the jaw, for dental implants to be placed.
+A sinus lift is performed when there is not enough bone in the upper jaw or when the sinuses are too close to the jaw for dental implants to be placed.

 There Are Several Reasons for a Sinus Lift